josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🧰_JSP_9-17A_Annex_D_Lawful_Escalation_Command_And_Conscience_Protocol.md

 ---

 > **Translation for NCOs:** The bit you actually need to read when things get weird.
+It will be your job to get the Commissions to do their job.
-> **Translation for Commissioned Officers:** The extra bars were given on the assumption you slept with a thesaurus.
-Kindly use it.
+> **Translation for Commissioned Officers:** The extra bars were given on the assumption you slept with both a thesaurus and a dictionary; godspeed.
+It will be your job to get the NCOs through the paperwork.
+Or probably just do the paperwork, so its done the way that scratches whatever the itch is.

 ---